Driving is a very complex activity that requires a number of cognitive skills that may decline as we age.

 - Dementia Fact Sheet for medical professionals (pdf)

-- Aging, Memory Loss, and Dementia - What is the Difference? (pdf)
+- Dementia vs. Alzheimer's Disease: What Is the Difference? (pdf)

 - Alzheimer's Association's Dementia & Driving Resource Center website